 Westliche Post was a German-language newspaper published in St. Louis from 1857 to 1938.
 Death notices are in German and printed in Fraktur, a Gothic typeface.
-This index is based on issues of the newspaper available on microfilm held by the Special Collections Department and is made possible by the volunteer work of Cindy Jacob and Michael McDermott working with Special Collections Department staff members.
+This index is based on issues of the newspaper available on microfilm held by the History and Genealogy Department and is made possible by the volunteer work of Cindy Jacob and Michael McDermott working with the History and Genealogy Department staff members.

 The index is an ongoing project; further years will be added as work progresses.

 See "Aids for deciphering German death notices" on this website for a guide to the Fraktur typeface, a word list with English equivalents and other helpful information.

 Photocopies of indexed articles may be requested by email from the History and Genealogy Department.
 Limit of three searches per request.
 Please review the library's lookup policy.